 “I was what is called a nerd.” -Patricia Bath

-“Striving for excellence, working hard, and giving back to the community,” Patricia Bath said during an interview with Good Morning America.
-Patricia Bath graduated with a medical degree from Howard University in 1968.
+“Striving for excellence, working hard, and giving back to the community,” Patricia Bath once said during an interview with Good Morning America.

-She was involved in the Civil Rights Movement during her years as a medical student and was greatly influenced by Dr. Martin Luther King, Jr., who in 1964 became the youngest man to have received the Nobel Peace Prize at thirty five, and was assassinated in April 1968, the same year of Dr. Bath’s graduation.
-Up to this day, she remembers Dr. King's influence.
+Bath was involved in the Civil Rights Movement during her years as a medical student and was greatly influenced by Martin Luther King Jr., who in 1964 became the youngest man to -receive the Nobel Peace Prize at the age of thirty-five.
+He was assassinated in April 1968, the same year of Dr. Bath’s graduation.

-In 1983, Dr, Bath became the first woman to chair an ophthalmology residency program in the United States.
+In 1983, Dr, Bath helped create the Ophthalmology Residency Training program at UCLA-Drew and became the first woman to chair an ophthalmology residency program in the United States.

 The patent for the “Apparatus for Ablating and Removing Cataract Lenses” was granted by the United States Patent and Trademark Office on May 17, 1988, with the number 4,744,360.

 In 1993, Howard University name Dr. Bath a Howard University Pioneer in Academic University.
-Today, Dr. Bath is a retired professor of Ophthalmology, UCLA, and the co-founder and President of the American Institution for The Prevention of Blindness that establishes that “eyesight is a basic human right.”
+She had earlier co-founded and acted as President of the American Institution for The Prevention of Blindness, which established that “eyesight is a basic human right.”

-In recognition for her advocacy for the blind, President Barack Obama appointed Dr. Bath to his commission for Digital Accessibility for The Blind in 2009.
+In recognition of her advocacy for the blind, President Barack Obama appointed Dr. Bath to his commission for Digital Accessibility for The Blind in 2009.

-Jan Matzeliger was the son of a Surinamese woman and a Dutch engineer.
-He was born on September 15th, 1852 in Paramaribo, the capital city of Dutch Guiana, a plantation colony of The Netherlands that today is known as Suriname, one of the smallest countries in South America which gained its independence in 1975.
+Jan Matzeliger was born on September 15th, 1852 in Paramaribo, the capital city of Dutch Guiana, a plantation colony of The Netherlands that today is known as Suriname, one of the smallest countries in South America, and which gained its independence in 1975.

 Jan Matzeliger’s interest in mechanics began at a young age.
 At the age of 10, he began working in his father’s machine shop.
 At 19, he joined a merchant ship in search of adventure, and in 1873 he settled in Philadelphia.